Career HubResume

 3 key takeaways

-In this guide, you’ll learn when certifications belong on your resume, how to format them for clarity and impact, where to place them based on your experience level, and which types of credentials matter most in 2025.
+In this guide, you’ll learn when and where to include certifications, how to format them, and which types matter most in 2025.

-Not every certification needs to be listed in your resume, but the right ones can make your content more targeted and effective.
+Not every certification needs to be listed.
+The right ones make your resume more targeted, relevant, and aligned with the job.

 Include certifications when they:

-• Are mentioned in the job description as required or preferred
+• Are required or preferred in the job description

-• Help explain a career pivot or fill gaps in traditional experience
+• Support a career pivot or fill experience gaps

-A Robert Half survey found that employers are willing to offer salary premiums for candidates with in-demand certifications, especially in fields like IT, accounting, and project management.
-Certifications in security, privacy, and compliance can command a 19% salary premium, while those in project and program management may yield up to 17.7%.
-It’s a clear signal that the right credentials don’t just strengthen your resume, they can directly impact your earning potential.
+According to Robert Half, certifications in security, privacy, and compliance can command a 19% salary premium.
+Project and program management certifications may yield up to 17.7%.
+The right credentials don’t just strengthen your resume—they can increase your earning potential.

 How to list certifications on a resume